low and slow

 How slow is s-l-o-w heat for smoking ribs?

-• You need to know BOTH the temperature in the smoker and in the ribs.
+• -It would be good to know BOTH the temperature in the smoker and in the ribs.
 Ribs below 165 degrees aren't done.

 What do you mean by an efficient barbecue smoker?

-You want an ideal smoking range of 200 to 225 degrees, but you don't want to fiddle with the smoker every five minutes.
+You want an ideal smoking range of 225 to 275 degrees, but you don't want to fiddle with the smoker every five minutes.
 We can talk about thermal dynamics without wearing a lab coat, so here goes.
 Two factors help make for efficiency: precisely adding heat and aggressively holding heat.

 Most fuel types for smoking ribs can be precisely measured, be it charcoal, wood, gas, electric, or whatever.
 A gas burner can be turned off and on and flame-adjusted, you only need to measure the effect.
 You can learn by experience how much wood and what size is just right for adding heat.
 You will get experienced and know whether five or ten briquettes will be enough.
 And you can get the touch on the dial of an electric smoker for the temp range of the thermostat.
 There is no substitute for experience here.